diegomarangoni/docker-hhvm/README.md

     docker run -it diegomarangoni/hhvm:fastcgi

-By default, the image expose the port 9000, you can replace that with a `environment` variable:
+By default, the image expose the port 9000, you can change that by editing `/etc/hhvm/server.ini`.

-    docker run -it \
-        -e HHVM_FASTCGI_PORT=8080 \
-        --expose 8080 \
-        diegomarangoni/hhvm:fastcgi

 And if you want to add a custom `php.ini` file: